thedignifiedco/frontegg-webhook-listening-service/README.md

 [![License: ISC](https://img.shields.io/badge/License-ISC-blue.svg)](https://opensource.org/licenses/ISC)
 [![Deploy on Vercel](https://img.shields.io/badge/Deploy%20on-Vercel-black.svg)](https://vercel.com)

 A robust Node.js service that automatically handles Frontegg webhook events to streamline user management across tenant applications.
-When a user is invited to a tenant, this service automatically assigns them to all applications associated with that tenant.
+When a user is invited to a tenant, this service automatically assigns them to all applications associated with that tenant—and now, to all sub-accounts (sub-tenants) as well, if any exist.

 ## 📋 Table of Contents